vexide/website/src/content/docs/controller.md

 Don't worry!
 In VEXCode, you may have had to declare a separate variable just to keep track of the previous state of a button.
 In vexide, we do this for you!

 You can use the `is_now_pressed` method to check if a button was just pressed.
 This method returns `true` if the button was pressed in the last update (i.e., it was released the last time `Controller::state` was called and is now pressed) and `false` otherwise.
 This is quite useful for implementing actions like toggling a pneumatic piston or changing the state of a subsystem.

+> [!NOTE]
+> If a button was quickly pressed and released in between two updates, the press will not be detected by `is_now_pressed` and will be dropped.
+Additionally, the controller's update interval is 25ms, so the minimum time between two updates is 25ms.

 ```rs
 // @fold start